-In the first part of this speech training manual, we provide practical exercises for difficult speech patterns, such as word endings, consonant clusters, schwa, strong and week forms of words.
+In the first part of this speech training manual, we provide practical exercises for difficult speech patterns, such as word endings, consonant clusters, schwa, strong and weak forms of words.
 The second part is devoted to connected speech patterns.
-The third part deals with natural flow of speech, intonation, sentence stress and and onomatopoeia.
+The third part deals with the natural flow of speech, intonation, sentence stress and onomatopoeia.
 The fourth part covers how to make your speech interesting to listen to using power, pitch, pace and pause.
-At the end of the book, we provide useful vowel and consonant comparisons, difficult to pronounce London stations and place names.
+At the end of the book, we provide useful vowel and consonant comparisons, difficult to pronounce London Underground station names and place names.
 The book contains words, word pairs, colloquial expressions and idioms, sentences, dialogues, prose passages and poetry.

 Here is feedback from Amazon:

 "An excellent, highly recommended book for everyone who wants to improve their accent.

 Purchased “Get rid of your accent” part one, two and three.
 Each book has a different set of well structured lessons which make the learning experience positive and highly effective.

 The lessons comprise a descriptive commentary supported by exercises and witty dialogues that are easy to memorise while listening to the included CDs.